What grades is ACS offering this year? In the years ahead?

 We do not offer a la carte classes at this time.

 What electives does ACS offer?

 Given the nature of the classical model, we believe in the importance of certain courses for all students and have built these into the school day.
 Specifically for Grammar school, we will offer art, music, and physical education (PE) as part of our standard course load in the Grammar School.
 For Upper School, we also offer Theater and Studio Art.
 ACS has one tuition rate which includes these courses.

 What is the role of athletics in your school currently and in the future?

 We see enormous value in the role of athletics in a student’s life.
 Our bodies are created by God and should be used as a means of worshiping Him.
 Therefore, we currently incorporate a physical education (PE) class into the school day for every grade in Grammar.
-We are not offering team sports at this time but plan to offer team sports in the future as we add grades.
+Team sports such as volleyball, cross-country, and track are offered for our upper-level students in grades 5 and above.